 Collaborative learning is encouraged in preschools, where kids come together to solve issues and finish activities.
 Children’s communication, teamwork, and problem-solving abilities are encouraged to grow through collaborative learning.
 Children can develop empathy and social skills while also learning from one another.

-Kids Castle Preschool is committed to giving our students the experiential learning that is the future of preschools.
+Kids Castle Preschool is committed to giving our students the experiential learning in preschool education that is the future of preschools.